The editors of the Crónica

 a department of Spanish language, literature and history, which students could attended for free.
 Pujol was also secretary of the Casa Provincial de Caritat (Caritas), co-founder of theSocietat d'Amics del Pais, active in economics, and presided over numerous commissions to benefit public education.
 He became vice-president and rector of the restored University of Barcelona in 1836, where he taught canon law, and rector of the Universitat Literària de Cervera (1838-41).
 Biographers point out that he is remembered for liberal ideas, eloquent sermons on morality, and inspirational orations and eulogies.

 Pròsper de Bofarull Mascaró (1777-1859) was born in Reus, Catalonia, and director of the Archives of the Crown of Aragon (1814-1849), president of the Academia de Bones Lletres de Barcelona (1822), and like Pujades, a historian with a doctorate in law.
 He was a lawyer in Madrid and followed the government to the Cádiz Cortes during the Peninsular War, where he met his wife.
 He is described as a "moderate liberal and meticulous person" and joined the commission to plan the future Universitat Literària de Barcelona, and a group to save documents from the monasteries Sant Cugat del Vallès and Santa Maria de Ripoll.
-After the latter was secularized, its archives were destroyed by fire in 1835 during the Carlist Wars, and his work with these documents and the Crónica inspired him to write Los Condes de Barcelona Vindicados, which was published in 1836 and corrects some historical errors.
-He also wrote a pro-Catalan interpretation of the Llibre del Repartiment del Regne de Valéncia in 1838, and became a Chevalier of the French Legion d'Honneur in 1847.
+After the latter was secularized, its archives were destroyed by fire in 1835 during the Carlist Wars, and his work with these documents and the Crónica inspired him to write Los Condes de Barcelona Vindicados, published in 1836.
+He also wrote a controversial, pro-Catalan interpretation of the Llibre del Repartiment del Regne de Valéncia in 1838 (2), and became a Chevalier of the French Legion d'Honneur in 1847.

-We should add that the above portrait of Félix Torres was difficult to find because most biographies recycle this picture from his early years as Bible translator, which doesn't quite match his image as a charismatic reformer and scholar.
-We found the above portrait in this journal from Astorga, which is in Spanish and offers interesting details about his liberal views.
+We should add that our portrait Torres Amat was difficult to find because most biographies recycle this picture from his early years as Bible translator, which doesn't quite match his image as a charismatic reformer and scholar.
+We found our portrait in a journal from Astorga, which is in Spanish and offers interesting details about his liberal views.
 It also mentions that he had a serious skin disease and lost his beard.